Fostering Kids New Zealand was formed more than 40 years ago to help caregiving families.

 - motivating struggling teenagers in care through workshops which feature inspirational adults from fostered backgrounds

-- advice on understanding Oranga Tamariki, Ministry for Vulnerable Children policies, court and legal issues and other Government departments.
+- advice on understanding Oranga Tamariki, Ministry for Children policies, court and legal issues and other Government departments.

 - telephone. online and face to face support for caregivers facing challenging situations with their children and/or the system.